ptx2/gymnasticon/README.md

 See below for additional [configuration options](#CLI-options).

-Optional extra steps:
+### Gymnasticon SD card image in read-only mode

+During first boot Gymnasticon enables the [Overlay Filesystem](https://www.kernel.org/doc/html/latest/filesystems/overlayfs.html) for the root filesystem ("/") and mounts "/boot" as read-only.
+This reduces the risk of fatal filesystem corruption as result of e.g. power failures, but also extends the lifetime of the SD card by minimizing wear.

+A clean shutdown of Gymnasticon is therefore not necessary.
+Just keep your Raspberry Pi plugged in and running.

-1. Setup [networking and remote access](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) so you can check logs, perform upgrades, and do clean shutdowns, etc.
+It is still possible to setup [networking and remote access](https://www.raspberrypi.org/documentation/configuration/wireless/headless.md) so you can check logs, or participate in development work.
+But this mode is not recommended for typical users.

-> Note: It's easiest to leave the Raspberry Pi plugged in once it's set up.
-Safely shutting it down requires first logging in and halting the system at the command-line with `sudo halt`.
+> Note: In contrary to a stock Pi OS image the `wpa_supplicant.conf` file has to remain in the "boot" partition.
+It is therefore possible to read the Wifi password - if used - in clear-text from this file beyond the initial boot.

 ## Troubleshooting